Based on early leaks and rumours, the specifications of the Samsung Galaxy S10 are almost certain in most aspects.

 In addition to the annual upgrade of CPU, there are some interesting and major changes in Galaxy S10 specifications.

 The infinity display will be pushed to the limit: the top bezel is not enough for the camera lens and a hole in the display has to be punched.
-So, Samsung just named it infinity O display.
+So, Samsung just named it Infinity O display.
+You may hide the hole (cutout) using a black bar (Galaxy S10 virtual bezel) if you do not like the hole.
+But this will reduce the usable screen area.

 So, instead of a notch, you will see the punched area for the front cameras as shown below.

 The fingerprint scanner will now be embedded under the screen in Galaxy S10, S10+, and S10 5G.
-And it uses ultrasonic 3D scanning technique.
+And it uses an ultrasonic 3D scanning technique.
 There is no button or cutout for the fingerprint scanner.
+Please check this guide on how to use Galaxy S1o in-display ultrasonic fingerprint reader.

-On Galaxy S10e, the fingerprint scanner will be embedded in the power button on the right side of the phone.
+On Galaxy S10e, the fingerprint scanner will be embedded in … Read the rest